 Individual meetings enable students to gain a specific understanding of their academic strengths and weaknesses as well as explore non-analytical concerns that may interfere with learning.
-The Discussion Group Leaders and the Director of ASP will hold office hours.
+The Discussion Group Leaders and the Director of ASP will hold office hours as will adjunct Academic Support Program professionals.

-Information about specific times and locations for activities and office hours will be on the ASP bulletin board (2nd floor, 198 bldg) and in the Hastings Weekly email.
-The Academic Support Program office is located on the 4th floor of the 198 building in room 403.
+Information about specific times and locations for activities and office hours will be on Blackboard and in the Hastings Weekly email as well as on classroom white boards.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.